Origin of chopsticks

 Chopsticks are originally from China and were introduced in the Japanese culture in the seventh century, called hashi in Japan.
 In the Yayoi period, they were made from a stick of bamboo and then bent into a tweezers-like shape.
 It was in a later stage where chopsticks started to get used as two separate sticks, which is how we know the chopsticks nowadays.

 In fact, 30% of the world is using chopsticks.
 They are mostly used by people from Asia like China, Korea and Japan.
 Remarkably, in China, people place their chopsticks in a different way than in Japan.
 In Japan, people place the chopsticks horizontally and not vertically as in China.
-This is because the Japanese believe that chopsticks are the tools for eating food together with their god.
+This is because the Japanese believe that they are the tools for eating food together with their god.
 It is a common thing to say ‘’itadakimasu’’ before enjoying their meal, which means ‘’thank you for everything’’.
 It means that you show appreciation for everything that made you receive the food.
 This can be as simple as the farmer who produced the ingredients, or the person who served the food.
 It is therefore also impolite to eat food with your hands.
 As can be seen in the picture, Chinese have a spoon next to their chopsticks.
 In Japan, people do not use a spoon because here it is common to sit on the ground and a bowl is used to enjoy the soup directly from the cup.

 How to use chopsticks